SNESFAN/mustard-game-switcher/readme.md

 2. From the muOS main menu, open `Retroarch`.
 Then go into `Settings -> Saving` and toggle

 - `Save State Thumbnails: ON`- default
-- `Sort Save States into Folders by Core Name: ON`- not default
+- `Sort Save States into Folders by Core Name: ON`- default
 - `Auto Save State: ON`- not default
 - `Auto Load State: ON`- not default